Docker

 WORKDIR /path/to/workdir |

-doesn’t exist, it will be created even if it’s not used in any subsequent Dockerfile
+The WORKDIR instruction sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.
+If the WORKDIR doesn’t exist, it will be created even if it’s not used in any subsequent Dockerfile instruction.

-.
-If a relative path is provided, it will be relative to the path of the previous WORKDIR
+The WORKDIR instruction can be used multiple times in a Dockerfile.
+If a relative path is provided, it will be relative to the path of the previous WORKDIR instruction.
+For example:

 WORKDIR /a |